ethereum/EIPs/EIPS/eip-PermissionsSystem.md

 Where `invoker` is a unique domain string used to identify the source of the current dapp.
 To start, this may include only `https` prefixes, but `ens`, `swarm`, `ipfs`, and others may all be valid sources in the future.

-The term `parentCapability` comes from the [ocap-ld spec](https://w3c-ccg.github.io/ocap-ld/), which these permissions objects are based on, and refers to the method that is being permitted.
+The term `parentCapability` comes from the [zcap-ld spec](https://w3c-ccg.github.io/zcap-ld/), which these permissions objects are based on, and refers to the method that is being permitted.

 The `caveats` array represents the specific restrictions applied to the permitted method.